Wire-Network/wire-cdt/docs/kv-scoped-table.md

 Primary keys are `[scope:8B BE][K encoded]` — byte-identical to `multi_index`'s `[scope:8B BE][pk:8B BE]` when `K` is a single `uint64_t`.

 Secondary keys are `[scope:8B BE][secondary_value encoded]`.
-Secondary rows reference the primary row by its chainbase id (8 bytes), not by a copy of the primary key bytes — iterator operations resolve the primary via an O(1) by_id lookup, and primary-key bytes are materialized lazily only when the contract reads them via `kv_idx_primary_key`.
+Secondary rows reference the primary row by its chainbase id (8 bytes), not by a copy of the primary key bytes — iterator operations resolve the primary via a by_id lookup, and primary-key bytes are materialized lazily only when the contract reads them via `kv_idx_primary_key`.

 ## API